tomgenoni/pointbreak/README.md

 - Add custom sizes and reorder them in the left panel
 - When scrolling the stage, as opposed to an individual webview, hold the "shift" key.
 This prevents the webview from capturing the cursor focus.
 - Pointbreak uses Chrome Sync to remember your state so that when you reopen the app it will load where you left off.
+- Try it with [Browsersync](https://www.browsersync.io/) for synced scrolling and auto-injection of CSS.

 ## Under the hood